 Talk to your Client Advocate about mapping your login locations to the correct care center.

 An office manager or other administrative user at each care center location should review and set the care center for each PCC EHR user.

-Many features in PCC EHR, including order assignment, provider lists, and MyKidsChart administration will refer to a user’s care center.
+Many features in PCC EHR, including order assignment, provider lists, the Appointment Book and MyKidsChart administration will refer to a user’s care center.

 Use the User Administration tool to edit a user’s Care Center.

 The Care Center field controls who each PCC EHR user will see in various pull-down menus, and controls which MyKidsChart location they will access when using the Administration tab of the Patient Portal Management tool.

 If your practice uses the Appointment Book in PCC EHR, your scheduling staff will only be able schedule for the locations that are mapped to the care center location(s) that they are assigned to.
 Similarly, when setting up providers’ default hours, only those locations that are mapped to the care center(s) which the provider is assigned to will be available for selection.

 If a user floats between multiple locations, you can leave their care center blank.
 A user with no care center assigned will see, and be visible to, all other users, regardless of care center.